 Equipment enters and is set in place via floor jacks, forklifts, or overhead cranes.
 The dragging force between the skid and floor plate must not exceed live+dead load specifications.
 In exterior environments, this process typically waits until the roof and ceiling are installed.

 Roof & Ceiling

-After wall assembly, doors and transoms are connected to the structure.
-Doors are installed along with transoms.
-Transoms are a removable panel above the door, that allows for tall equipment to be moved into the building as needed.
-Roof panels are placed after the walls are finished.
-Roof insulation and a drop ceiling panels complete the interior.
+After wall assembly, doors and transoms connect to the structure.
+Doors install along with transoms.
+Transoms consist of a removable panel above the door, that allows for tall equipment to be moved into the building as needed.
+Setting of roof panels occur after the walls are finished.
+Roof insulation and drop ceiling panels complete the interior.

 Coatings ensure protection against elements.
-A standard two-coat painting system is applied to the exterior of the building.
-In battery rooms, an acid and corrosive resistant coating protects the walls and floors from accidental battery acid discharge.
+A standard two-coat painting system applies to the exterior of the building.
+In battery rooms, an acid and corrosive resistant coating protect the walls and floors from accidental battery acid discharge.
 Anti-slippage floor paint prevents accidental falls.

 FAT (Factory Acceptance Testing) ensures that the system operates as desired.
 FATs may require fully equipment energization in which case supplemental generators provide the requisite power.
-Other testing procedures such as the following must also be met prior to shipment:
+Other required testing procedures prior to shipment may include:

 - Visual and dimensional inspection